 - Forgetting a pill = less effective protection.
-Take your pills every day.
+Take your pills as directed.

-- PrEP does not protect against chlamydia, gonorrhea or syphilis.
+- PrEP does not protect against chlamydia, gonorrhoea or syphilis.
 Condoms are the only thing that lower the risk of getting sexually transmitted diseases.

 - PrEP can have side effects.

 - It is important to get check-ups while taking the medicine.

 PrEP is an approved medical product in Sweden, and it is part of the high-cost protection system.
 This means that you never pay more than SEK 2 600 per year for prescription medicine.
-PrEP is available all over Sweden for men who have sex with men.
-However, there is a waiting list in some areas.
+In Stockholm, PrEP is provided by Venhälsan and by Infektion 2 at Karolinska sjukhuset Huddinge.

 It’s easy to forget to take your medicine.
 Here are some ways to help you remember: